What is CanPath?

 What benefits can researchers derive from CanPath?

-CanPath is prospective cohort study that provides exceptionally detailed information to researchers around the world.
+CanPath is a prospective cohort study that provides exceptionally detailed information to researchers around the world.
 The breadth and depth of unique data gives researchers unprecedented opportunity to examine the potential causes of cancer and chronic diseases, and ultimately to identify better treatment and prevent disease in the future.

 Thanks to more than one billion pieces of data and hundreds of thousands of biological samples, scientists can investigate the complex interplay between lifestyle, genetics and environment, and how these factors influence the health of generations to come.
 Most participants have agreed to the linkage of their questionnaire and biospecimen data to their administrative health records and are open to being re-contacted for ancillary studies by their regional cohorts to collect additional data and samples.

-CanPath allows researchers tackle challenging questions at lower cost, in less time.
+CanPath allows researchers to tackle challenging questions at lower cost, in less time.
 It can save researchers time — sometimes up to a decade — associated with arranging and measuring their own population samples.
 Since the project will follow individual participants for 50 years, with the potential to collect additional data over time, its value will grow as the data set becomes larger over time.

 CanPath has already attracted international collaboration.
 The platform’s wealth of information has been collected in such a way that researchers worldwide can apply CanPath data to their own work or combine CanPath data with other global cohorts, such as the UK Biobank or the European Prospective Investigation into Cancer and Nutrition (EPIC) study.